 2 Add Hills

 Hill interval workout: Walk up fast, walk back down slowly and you have a great hill interval training session.
-Be sure to take care on the descents, especially on steeper hills, as walking downhill can place a significant stress on your knees.
+Be sure to take care on the descents, especially on steeper hills.
+Walking downhill is easier and burns less calories, but can place a significant stress on your knees.78

 If you are a beginner, avoid super-steep hills/ inclines.
 It’s better to tackle a moderate hill and maintain a good pace and momentum, than to slow right down for a steeper one.